Your Professional Practice

 As a teacher you will also need to become familiar with Tātaiako: Cultural Competencies for Teachers of Māori Learners.
 Teachers in Māori medium settings will find the following research and resouces useful.

 More recently, we introduced new guidelines and resources to help teachers develop their skills and knowledge around the ethical use of social media and we're in the process of implementing the Appraisal of Teachers project.
 All of the above resources can be found in our Professional Learning Hub - explore the Hub here.

 The Education Council supports best practice teaching by conducting world class research that informs our professional learning and development programmes.
 Read more about our research projects

 Conduct and competence

-We uphold the status of the teaching profession by setting and maintaining standards, including the Code of Ethics for Certificated Teachers.
+We uphold the status of the teaching profession by setting and maintaining standards, including the Code of Professional Responsibility and Standards for the Teaching Profession.
 There is a robust process for managing the very small number of teachers that fail to meet these standards.
 Read more about conduct and competence